The concept of the Ritz hotels

 Catherine Zeta Jones

-In 2017, the current El Palace continues with its ambitious comprehensive refurbishment in order to recover the splendour, classic style and glamour of its greatest years.
+In 2017, the current El Palace Barcelona continues with its ambitious comprehensive refurbishment in order to mantain the splendour, classic style and charm of its greatest years.

 Special attention has been paid to offering top-class cuisine and the public areas, presidential suites and standard rooms have been carefully restored with handmade carpets, restored antiques and exact replicas of objects such as lamps and curtains.